driveconstructor/driveconstructor/README.md

     > npm run test:e2e

-The tests are run in the headless browser using [playwright](https://playwright.dev/).
+The tests are run in a headless browser.

 ## Deployment